srciaga/burciaga.design/README.md

 ![Website screenshot](https://imgur.com/Do6ewOe.png)

-[srciaga.github.io](https://srciaga.github.io/) (aka burciaga.design) is my graphic design portfolio.
+[burciaga.design](https://burciaga.design/) is my graphic design portfolio.

 The site is compiled with [Hugo](https://gohugo.io/) and the final build is automated with the [Hugo Setup action](https://github.com/marketplace/actions/hugo-setup).